awslabs/aws-sdk-swift/reference/0.x/AWSGreengrass/GreengrassClient.md

 ### `createGroup(input:completion:)`

 Creates a group.
 You may provide the initial version of the group or use ''CreateGroupVersion'' at a later time.
-Tip:​ You can use the ''gg\_group\_setup'' package (https:​//github.com/awslabs/aws-greengrass-group-setup) as a library or command-line application to create and deploy Greengrass groups.
+Tip: You can use the ''gg\_group\_setup'' package (https://github.com/awslabs/aws-greengrass-group-setup) as a library or command-line application to create and deploy Greengrass groups.

 ``` swift
 public func createGroup(input: CreateGroupInput, completion: @escaping (ClientRuntime.SdkResult<CreateGroupOutputResponse, CreateGroupOutputError>) -> Void)